sahadhat/NodeJS_CICD_Pipeline_Deploy/README.md

 # NodeJS CI/CD Pipeline create and Deploying Node application on server

-### GitHub Actions - NodeJS Project | CI/CD Pipeline and Deploying on Heroku | DevOps Tutorial
+### GitHub Actions - NodeJS Project | CI/CD Pipeline and Deploying on Heroku | DevOps Tutorial.

 I  introduce how you can set up Github Actions for a NodeJS project that allows you to include CI/CD capabilities to Build, Test and Auto Deploy our NodeJS project.